Rhode Island NFA Trust Attorneys

 Short Barreled Shotguns

 Short barrel shotguns are often referred to as sawn off shotguns, however that is not necessarily true.
 SBSs can be readily obtained new by purchasing from many firearms manufactures.

 Muzzle loading, black powder, short barrel shotguns are exempt under federal law, however, your states laws may deem them to be illegal.

 In many states machine guns are legal to own, however, once again the proper registration and tax stamp must be applied for and in your possession before you take ownership of the weapon.

 Destructive devices include bombs, grenades, modern day artillery , chemical weapons and non-sporting firearms with a bore size over 0.50 inches.
-Although such firearms as the 12 gauge shotgun may have a bore in excess of 0.50.
+Firearms like the 12 gauge shotgun may have a bore in excess of 0.50.

 Any other weapon or AOW

 This is a highly encompassing and complex category.
 Simply attaching a vertical grip to a pistol that has a rail will constitute your having made an AOW in the eyes of the BATFE.

 Owner ship of Title II weapons is not illegal however one must have the proper paperwork and tax stamp to be in possession of such devices.

 ATF Rule 41F

 As of July 13, 2016 the ATF requires that all responsible persons who are to be placed on the trust to submit fingerprints and a 2×2 photo when submitting a Form 1 or Form 4.

 Your fingerprints may be taken by any business or government agency that is equipped to take fingerprints.
 Be sure any business you may use, utilizes the proper fingerprint card.
 The card number is FD 258.

-Some of the benefits of a Gun Trust include not having to wait on your chief law enforcement officer (CLEO) to sign off on your purchases.
+Some of the benefits of a gun trust include not having to wait on your chief law enforcement officer (CLEO) to sign off on your purchases.
 T

-Contact any of the gun trust lawyers listed below to learn more about how to set up a trust or create your own totally legal DIY NFA Trust just at a fraction of the cost !
+Contact any of the Rhode Island NFA trust attorneys listed below to learn more about how to set up a trust or create your own totally legal DIY NFA Trust just at a fraction of the cost !